-Submit Session Proposals for the ICE Exchange Conference
+Submit Abstract Proposals for the ICE Exchange Annual Conference

 Frequently Asked Questions

-The educational program is intended to be diverse, educating on the many aspects of a credentialing ecosystem: business of certification, security records and data management, testing development and administration, etc. The educational program should include sessions suitable for a wide range of experience levels and blend foundational concepts such as best practices and standards with new concepts and innovative approaches to credentialing.
+The educational program is intended to be diverse, touching on the many aspects of a credentialing ecosystem: business of certification, security records and data management, testing development and administration, etc. The educational program is designed to be suitable for a wide range of experience levels and blend foundational concepts, including best practices and standards, with new concepts and innovative approaches to credentialing.